**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Tie it off, and snip any long threads!

-Optional Step 8: Finish your project with a piece of cardboard, glued to the back of the hoop.
+Optional Step 8: Finish your state embroidery project with a piece of cardboard, glued to the back of the hoop.

 Depending on how much excess fabric there is, the back of the hoop might be kind of puffy, which makes it stick out from the wall.
 This is less of an issue for bigger hoops, and it’s also less of an issue if you leave less extra fabric (I left more than necessary in these photos.
-Now, I stick to about 1.5-2 inches of excess.)
+Now, I stick to about 1.5-2 inches of excess all around.)

 If the excess fabric is interfering with how it hangs, you can trace your hoop on a piece of thin cardboard or cardstock, and cut out the circle.
 Using a little bit of glue right on the edge of the back of the hoop, you can attach the cardboard or cardstock which will help make the back more flat.
 This will help the hoop lay flatter against the wall.